zenaro147/wifi-gbp-emulator/readme.md

 ESP32 Only:
 * WifiMulti doesn't work properly.
 Only Access Point works or using a single Wifi Network;
 * Some OLED display glitches;
-* Batch Print sometimes stops to write, but back to normal when reboots the board;